oscarracuna/oscarracuna/README.md

-Currently learning C, Python and Go Lang.
+Linux and Systems Admninistration enthusiast.
-Cybersecurity enthusiast.
+I like Go, Powershell and Python.